Last updated: June 2026

 Using the Sling Environment File

-Add to your ~/.sling/env.yaml
+Add to your ~/.sling/env.yaml:

 connections: